Naupjjin/slub-gdbext/README.md

 ## Why make this ext?
 This extension works without requiring full debug symbols and supports systems with SLUB protections enabled.
+It also provides others scripts for debugging the kernel.